vairava/My-Retail-Application/README.md

 Setting MONGODB data:
 ----------------------------
         1.Use Poster or Postman chrome plugin to insert data to MONGODB.
+        2.Create Database and collection(table) by running GenerateTOHelper.java main method under com.work.myretail.util package
-        2.Use the below service url(for interviewer's convenience I made data setup easy through a POST Webservice) http://localhost:8080/MyRetailService/rs/MyRetail/setdata
+        3.Use the below service url(for interviewer's convenience I made data setup easy through a POST Webservice) http://localhost:8080/MyRetailService/rs/MyRetail/setdata

         RequestMethod=POST

-        2.use the below json format to insert data {"id":13860428,"productName":"BIG LEBOWSKI, THE Blu-ray","currency_code":"RUPEE","value":96.99}
+        4.use the below json format to insert data {"id":13860428,"productName":"BIG LEBOWSKI, THE Blu-ray","currency_code":"RUPEE","value":96.99}
         			where "id"=product id
         				  "productname"=Name of product for the product id "currency_code"=currency code for the product
         				  "value"=price value for the product

-        3.Insert as many product data as required 4.Run GenerateTOHelper.java main method under com.work.myretail.util package to see all the data inserted into db through console.
+        5.Insert as many product data as required 6.Run GenerateTOHelper.java main method under com.work.myretail.util package to see all the data inserted into db through console.

 Test and validate MyRetailService:
 ---------------------------------